NIH Grants Policy Statement

 For most grants, NIH uses the project period system of funding.
 Under this system, projects are programmatically approved for support in their entirety but are funded in annual increments called budget periods.
 The length of an initial project period (competitive segment) or of any subsequent competitive segment is determined by the NIH awarding IC on the basis of:

 The initial NoA provides funds for the project during the first budget period.
 Budget periods usually are 12 months long; however, shorter or longer budget periods may be established for compelling programmatic or administrative reasons.
 The NoA that documents approval of a project period that extends beyond the budget period for which funds are provided (including anticipated levels of future support) expresses NIH's intention to provide continued financial support for the project.
-The amounts shown for subsequent years represent projections of future funding levels based on the information available at the time of the initial award and any allowable cost of living escalation for recurring costs.
+The amounts shown for subsequent years represent projections of future funding levels based on the information available at the time of the initial award.
 Such projected levels of future support are contingent on satisfactory progress, the availability of funds, and the continued best interests of the Federal government.
 They are not guarantees by NIH that the project will be funded or will be funded at those levels and create no legal obligation to provide funding beyond the ending date of the current budget period as shown in the NoA.

 Grantees are required to submit an annual progress report as a prerequisite to NIH approval and funding of each subsequent budget period (non-competing continuation award) within an approved project period (see Administrative Requirements—Monitoring—Reporting—Non-Competing Continuation Progress Report).
 A decision to fund the next budget period will be formalized by the issuance of the NoA indicating the new budget period and the amount of new funding.
 The NoA also will reflect any remaining future-year commitments.
 NIH may decide to withhold support for one or more of the reasons cited in Administrative Requirements—Enforcement Actions—Suspension, Termination, and Withholding of Support.
 A grantee may appeal this decision only if the withholding was for the grantee's failure to comply with the terms and conditions of a previous award (see Administrative Requirements—Grant Appeals Procedures).